How to Use Pinterest for Business: Strategic Beginner’s Guide

 What’s the difference between a Pinterest for Business and a ‘regular’ Pinterest account?

-A Pinterest for Business account gives you access to all different types of pins including Rich Pins, Collections Pins, Video Pins, and Try On Pins.
+A Pinterest for Business account gives you access to all different types of pins including Rich Pins, Collections Pins, Video Pins and Try On Pins.
 A ‘normal’ Pinterest account lets you make static Pins and Idea Pins.

-The Only Social Platform Marketers Need To Succeed and Scale
+The Only Software Marketers Need to Succeed and Scale